 Although you may feel more hungry than usual when pregnant, there’s no need to “eat for two”.
 It’s only when you reach the last three months that you may need extra energy – around 200 extra calories a day (roughly the same as two slices of bread).
 Putting on too much weight can increase your risk of developing complications during your pregnancy, such as diabetes and high blood pressure, and can also increase the risk of health problems for your baby.

-Are vegetarian and vegan diets okay for pregnant women?
+Are vegetarian and vegan diets okay during pregnancy?

 Being vegetarian or vegan shouldn’t pose a problem when you’re pregnant – as long as you eat a healthy balanced diet.
 For example, you can get protein you’re missing in meat from eggs, soya, beans, nuts and pulses; tofu is another good source.
 To increase iron intake, eat lots of green leafy vegetables, along with peas, lentils, nuts and seeds.